When you think of inversion therapy, what comes to mind?

 Inversion at a low angle, not more than 16 degrees, is known as gentle inversion, or resting inversion.
 This safe and approachable method invites the body to let go and relax.

 Gentle inversion works with the systems in our bodies.
-It nurtures our whole selves which in turn improves our body’s ability to heal.
+It nurtures our whole self and improves our body’s ability to heal.

 One simply lies backward with the head at a downward angle and lets go.